invertedEcho/dotfiles/README.md

 - hypr: configurations for hyprland, the window manager i use
 - intellij-settings: yeah
 - kitty: configurations for the terminal i use
-- mako: configurations for a notification daemon for wayland
-- nixos: wip nixos configs, i wish the nixos wiki would be better...
+- nixos: my nixos configs -> lets see if nixos is actually endgame distro
 - nvim: behold, the configurations of the editor i love so much
-- paru: configurations for the AUR helper i use
 - scripts: some useful utility shell scripts
+- swaync: configurations for a notification center & daemon
 - waybar: configurations for a bar for wayland
 - wofi: configurations for an application launcher for wayland
 - install.conf.yaml: configuration telling dotbot what to do